hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `http_url` - The URL of the file to download.
 If the URL is Azure Blob Storage, it must be readable using anonymous access.

 * `storage_container_url` - The URL of the blob container within Azure Blob Storage.

+---

+A `container_configuration` block exports the following:

+* `type` - The type of container configuration.